react-native-webrtc/react-native-callkit/README.md

 ### updateConnectionState

+Note: you don't need to call this method if you didn't set `showConnectionState` to `true` while displaying a call.

-Please, call this method when you establish or lose connection while answering.
+Call this method when you establish or lose connection while answering.
 It transitions a call from `connecting` state to either `connected` or `failed`.

 - **connected**: boolean (default value is `true`)